ASAP General Track

 ASAP students must enroll in 12 quarter units each quarter when taking UCI courses through Concurrent Enrollment.
 Credit value in quarter units is indicated in parenthesis after course numbers.
 One quarter unit equals two-thirds of a semester unit.
 Every university or college admissions office determines the final transferability of the units a student earns in ASAP.
 It is strongly advised that you check with your home university about their unit transfer policy in advance and keep all of your course materials completed during the program.

-Students may be approved to enroll in more than 12 quarter units by meeting all of the following criteria;
+Students may be approved to enroll in more than 12 quarter units by meeting all of the following criteria:

 - Have at least 3.0 in their current major GPA